 Asking what a website costs to design is a lot like asking what a car costs.
 What quality of car do you want?
 What options do you want on your car?
 What is the purpose of the car?
 Those questions are similar to the questions I'll ask you when we discuss your website project... your answers determine the cost of the website.

-I charge a $100 set up fee to cover what I have to pay GoDaddy for the initial domain name registration plus one year of an economy hosting plan.
+I charge a $130 set up fee to cover what I have to pay GoDaddy for the initial .com domain name registration plus one year of an economy hosting plan.
 The fee also covers the time it takes me to connect your website to the Internet.
-The set up fee is $130 if a domain name transfer is involved.
+The set up fee is $160 if a domain name transfer is involved.

 In addition to the initial fee I charge for my time to create your website, at a rate of $60 per hour... which is far less than the going rate at the big website design companies.
-A basic website could take me as little as two hours to design and deploy, which would cost you $120.
-A complex website could take ten hours or more to design and deploy.
-The vast majority of my website clients pay between $300 and $600 for their websites but complex websites can run far higher.
+A basic website could take me as little as five hours to design and deploy.
+A complex website could take twenty hours or more to design and deploy.
+The vast majority of my website clients pay between $420 and $720 for their websites but complex websites can run far higher.

 Clients who send me good content that doesn't require much additional work end up paying far less than clients who send me poor quality content.
 Poor quality content includes:

-The current annual renewal rate for my clients with .com domain names is $133.
+The current annual renewal rate for my clients with a single website or blog and a .com domain name is $145.
 That number shouldn't change much in the foreseeable future.

 There is no way to give you an estimate on the cost of a shopping cart.
 A simple PayPal shopping cart with a dozen items for sale is relatively inexpensive.
 A full-blown shopping cart, linked to your bank account for payment processing, can be a very expensive proposition since the complexity is enormous.
 If you need a shopping cart we can discuss the options.